JamesJThomas/freelancer-mastermind/README.md

 b.
 Make a list of the digits of both the answer and sequence digits at the positions for which the correct answer array is false.
 c.
 For each of the digits 0 through 9, count the number of instances of that digit in the lists created in the prior step.
 The number of misplaced digits is the smaller of the number of instances of this digit in the answer list and the number of instances in the sequence list.
 d.
 Note that the sum of correct digits, misplaced digits, and incorrect digits should always be 4.
 Therefore, any digits that are not counted as correct or misplaced are incorrect.
+Running the program
+Navigate to the directory in which you have cloned this repository.
+Then, type php main.php.